Beyond Predictions in Neural ODEs: Identification and Interventions: Experiments

 \section{Experiments}

-We now illustrate the robustness of our method for causal structure inference in several case studies.
+We now illustrate the robustness of our method in several case studies.
 The general principles readily extend to more complex model classes.
-Among several methods developed for causal inference based on Granger causality~\citep{Tank_2021,hyvarinen10a,Runge_2019,Amornbunchornvej_2019}, we compare our method to \dynotears{}~\citep{Pamfil2020}.
-This choice is due to the fact that our datasets mostly contain cyclic dependencies, which cannot be represented via DAGs.
-Details on all settings and implementation are given in Appendix~\ref{app:implementation}.
+Among several methods developed for causal inference from time-series data based on Granger causality \citep{Tank_2021,hyvarinen10a,Runge_2019,Amornbunchornvej_2019}, we compare to \dynotears{} \citep{Pamfil2020}, because it outperforms most competing methods in their evaluation.
+For system identification, we also compare to GroupLasso \citep{bellot2021graphical} and PySINDy \citep{brunton2016discovering,desilva2020}.
+Details on all parameter settings, evaluation, and implementation choices are provided in Appendix~\ref{app:implementation}.